Birth and death: 1907-1981

 Affiliations: Operative Plasterers’ and Cement Masons’ International Association of the United States and Canada’s Locals 48, 117, 117-C, 598, 733; Brandon Union Group

 Charles W. Irvine was born in Glasgow, Scotland, in 1907.
 His parents brought him to Toronto that same year when they immigrated to Canada.
-Not much is known about his life before becoming a labour organizer, other that he dropped out of school at grade four, worked as a merchant seaman on a banana boat in the West Indies, and had a brief career as a plastering contractor.
-In 1951, Irvine became Vice-President for Canada of the Operative Plasterers’ and Cement Masons’ International Association, where he would oversee the commercial Local 48 (plasterers) and Local 598 (cement masons).
+Not much is known about his life before starting his plasterer apprenticeship in 1925, other than he dropped out of school at grade four and worked as a merchant seaman on a banana boat in the West Indies.
+In 1929, he became a journeymen and worked as a plasterer across the country for the next ten economically depressed years.
+Afterwards, Irvine became an organizer for the Operative Plasterers’ and Cement Masons’ International Association Local 48, where he would rise to secretary and business agent.
+In 1958, he became the international union’s Vice-President for Canada, where he oversaw thirty locals across the country, including the commercial Local 48 (plasterers) and Local 598 (cement masons) in Toronto.
 More than the other British-Canadian unionists at the time, Irvine understood the danger to the labour movement of neglecting the large number of cheap, non-unionized, immigrant workers arriving in Toronto’s construction industry at a time when the residential sector was growing.
 In 1957, he informed William (Bill) Jenovese, leader of the commercial Bricklayers’, Masons’ and Plasterers’ International Union Local 2, of his intention to create a Plasterers local in the residential sector; to which the first responded negatively.
 After this meeting, Irvine was approached by the Italian-Canadian labour organizer Bruno Zanini, who had overheard their conversation.

 Then a business agent with the Bricklayers, Zanini had recently organized a large group of Italian residential bricklayers as an independent “union” that was later integrated into Local 2, only to be neglected by Jenovese.
 The two men made a positive impression on each other.
 Zanini was impressed by the Irvine’s combative attitude and proactive organizing, and offered to help him.
 Irvine, in turn, was drawn to Zanini’s streetwise charisma and, more importantly, his rapport with the rapidly growing Italian workforce.
 In the days following this first meeting, the Scottish-Italian duo organized 800 residential plasterers and cement finishers as Local 117 and Local 117-C, the latter led by Angelo Burigana.
 In early September 1957, they led a six-day illegal strike, where Irvine’s aggressive tactics were on display.
 “Flying squads” transported picketers from site to site, where they often caused havoc by destroying machinery and walls with bats, bricks, and buckets of lime.
 In less than a week, they secured the first collective agreement in Metro Toronto’s residential construction sector, which included a forty-hour week, welfare benefits, and an hourly wage increase from $1.75 to $2.68.
 Their swift success raised eyebrows across the industry, especially among the other residential trades, where workers and organizers were inspired to follow the Plasterers’ example.
 This was the case with Frank Colantonio‘s United Brotherhood of Carpenters Local 1190, which launched a strike that same year.
 However, the Plasterers’ victory was short lived, as contractors soon started defaulting on their collective agreements.